connor-baer/server-scripts/README.md

 All settings that are prefaced with `LOCAL_` refer to the local environment where the script will be run, **not** your `local` dev environment.

-`LOCAL_ROOT_PATH` is the absolute path to the root of your local Server install, with a trailing `/` after it.
+`LOCAL_ROOT_PATH` is the absolute path to the root of your local server install, with a trailing `/` after it.

-`LOCAL_CHOWN_USER` is the user that is the owner of your entire Server install.
+`LOCAL_CHOWN_USER` is the user that is the owner of your entire server install.

 `LOCAL_CHOWN_GROUP` is your webserver's group, usually either `nginx` or `apache`.